cortex-js/cortexjs.io/docs/compute-engine/82-reference-collections.md

 - **Eager**: elements are fully evaluated when the collection is created.
 - **Lazy**: elements are evaluated only as they are accessed.

-Lazy collections are useful when working with with expensive computations and necessary when working with infinite collections.
+Lazy collections are useful when working with expensive computations and necessary when working with infinite collections.

 Some operations like `Range`, `Cycle`, `Iterate`, `Repeat` create **lazy collections**.